chirag9510/EatPillsAvoidGhosts/README.md

 ![](https://github.com/chirag9510/Eat-Pills-Avoid-Ghosts/blob/master/img/v1.gif)

 Eat Pills Avoid Ghosts is a Pacman clone with expanded gameplay features.
 Stages alternate between the Classic level and a level with randomized enemies and objectives.
+Just check the bottom text for the current level objective.
-Everything from Pacman's movement and cornering to each ghost's behaviour and path finding is true to the spirit of the original game with only a slight adjust to the movement speed.
+From pacman's movement and cornering to each ghost's behaviour and path finding is true to the spirit of the original game with only a slight adjust to the movement speed and ghosts spawn points.
 Also I took out the outdated lives system for a more traditional Health Bar, where you get back a small chunk of your health by eating scared ghosts.

 Use Visual Studio 2022 to compile under the **Release** and **x64** solution platforms.
 Or just go to **x64/release** folder to try the compiled exe.